Marisa Egan '18

 The Perelman School of Medicine at the University of Pennsylvania

-McNulty Scholar and biology major Marisa Egan’18 will attend the Perelman School of Medicine at the University of Pennsylvania to pursue a Ph.D. in cellular and molecular biology.
-She hopes to one day combine a love for teaching and biomedical research as a university professor.
-Egan, of King of Prussia, Pennsylvania, recently added a National Science Foundation (NSF) Graduate Research Fellowship to several other prestigious awards she received over the past four years, including the Barry M. Goldwater Scholarship, the American Society of Microbiology award, a national Sigma Xi Scholarship, the Goldwater Scholarship and was a finalist for the Hertz Scholarship.
+As a McNulty Scholar and biology major, she hopes to one day combine a love for teaching and biomedical research as a university professor.
+Marisa, of King of Prussia, Pennsylvania, recently added a National Science Foundation (NSF) Graduate Research Fellowship to several other prestigious awards she received over the past four years, including the Barry M. Goldwater Scholarship, the American Society of Microbiology award, a national Sigma Xi Scholarship, the Goldwater Scholarship and was a finalist for the Hertz Scholarship.

 Egan has worked as a research assistant with Shantanu Bhatt, Ph.D., assistant professor of biology.

 Their project involved groundbreaking research, performing a progressive study of the drug-resistant bacterium Escherichia albertii, which targets infants in underdeveloped countries causing diarrheal disease.
 Bhatt’s team has published several papers on E. albertii, with Marisa credited as lead author on one and co-author on another.